Keyboard shortcuts

 "uv-first" projects

-• Initialize project and create venv
+• Initialize new project

 uv init {project_name}